bob123456678/TrainControl/Readme.md

 **Full Autonomy**

 Defined via a special [JSON configuration file](src/examples/Readme.md), represent your layout as a graph and enable complete automation of trains using just S88 sensors and an initial list of locomotive locations.
+TrainControl will automatically keep track of where each train is located at any given time.
 You can pick destinations for specific trains, or let the system continuously execute random routes.

 ![UI screenshot: autonomy](assets/ui_autonomy.png?raw=true)